Busy Woman

-"Busy Woman" is a song by American singer Sabrina Carpenter from the deluxe edition of her sixth studio album, Short n' Sweet (2024).
+"Busy Woman" is a song by American singer Sabrina Carpenter from the 2025 deluxe edition of her sixth studio album, Short n' Sweet (2024).
 Carpenter wrote the song with the songwriter Amy Allen and its producer, Jack Antonoff.
 It was initially available as the 13th track on the limited edition of the album, released by Island Records on August 29, 2024.
 Carpenter performed it as a surprise addition on select dates of her Short n' Sweet Tour (2024–2025) before its inclusion in the album's deluxe edition on February 14, 2025.
-UMG Recordings sent it to Italian radio airplay as the deluxe edition's lead single on March 7, 2025.
+UMG Recordings sent it to radio stations as a single on March 7, 2025.

 Background and release

 In January 2021, Sabrina Carpenter signed a recording contract with Island Records.
 She announced that she was working on her sixth studio album in March 2024, exploring new genres and expecting that it would herald a new chapter in her life.
 In anticipation of her performance at Coachella, Carpenter announced that a single called "Espresso" would be released on April 11, 2024.
 The song was a surprise success, becoming her first number one single on the Billboard Global 200 chart and her first song to enter the top 10 on the Billboard Hot 100.
 She followed this with "Please Please Please" in June, which reached number one on the Billboard Hot 100.

 Preceding an official announcement, billboards bearing tweets about Carpenter's height (4'11"), such as "when I say I hate short people, sabrina carpenter is NEVER included"," began appearing throughout New York City.
 On June 3, 2024, she announced the album, titled Short n' Sweet, and revealed its cover artwork.
 It was released on August 23, 2024.
-While Short n' Sweet competed with Travis Scott's mixtape Days Before Rodeo (2014) to secure a number one debut on the Billboard 200, both artists released digital variant editions to boost sales.
+While Short n' Sweet competed with the reissue of Travis Scott's mixtape Days Before Rodeo (2014) to secure a number one debut on the Billboard 200, both artists released digital variant editions to boost sales.
 On August 29, Carpenter released a limited digital download edition of her album, titled Short n' Sweet(er).
 It included the song "Busy Woman", about which she stated: "I wrote 'Busy Woman' with Jack and Amy just after I turned in Short n' Sweet and was so sad I couldn't include it.
 It's one of my favorites so I wanted to give it to you as a thank you for all of the love!!!!!"

 On February 4, 2025, Carpenter announced that a deluxe edition of Short n' Sweet, which would include "Busy Woman", was set to be released on February 14.
 This was intended as a "thank you" to her fans in celebration of her winning two Grammy Awards at the 67th ceremony.